 /quote services IDENTIFY #channel password

-If you are not sure about something then go to one of the DALnet help channels and ask. #DALnetHelp, #Help and #IRCHelp are always available to you.
+If you are not sure about something then go to DALnet help channel #Help and ask.
+They always available to you.

 DALnet does not support or encourage the use of auto-identification scripts.
 Scripts are tricky things.
 There are many people who attempt to steal passwords by providing a script that slips them a constant report of what you are doing while chatting on-line.

 In addition, it is quite easy for someone else who has access to your script to retrieve the password.
 It has also happened that users have accidentally sent out their nickname and channel passwords to other users when they wanted to share their scripts.

 An insecure script may also send the password to a services impersonator instead of the real Services.